windmill-labs/windmilldocs/docs/reference.md

 Groups have a name and a set of members.
 They are inspired by unix groups:

-- Members are always users.
+- Members are always users
-- Users can be member of multiple groups.
+- Users can be members of multiple groups

 Groups can own entities: the ownership path prefix of those entities are of the form `g/<group>` and can be granted or shared read or write